zacgeis/fern/notes.md

 Recursive descent parser with just plus.
 Then plus and minus.
 Etc.
 - Understand the core interesting part about an algorithm.
 Recursive descent, using the stack to enforce order of operations.
+- Avoid using NULL.
+Instead use empty holder types like NodeEmpty and TokenEOF.
+Helps prevent segfault issues / dereferencing NULL.

 ## Basic Example